 5. Lamu Archipelago

-This is a group of islands located off the coast of Kenya and is one of the country’s most popular tourist destinations.
+This group of islands is located off the coast of Kenya and is one of the country’s most popular tourist destinations.

 The archipelago comprises: